novucs/tennis/README.md

   - Best: `O(n)`
   - Average: `O(n log n)`
   - Worst: `O(n log n)`

+### Code size
+All the algorithms defined above require a reasonably large number of lines of code in order to be implemented in a sane manor.
+The entire project has no excessive portions of duplicated code, nor does it violate PEP-8 (with a row length of 120).
+It is possible to shrink this project down to less lines of code, but that will require either deleting comments, switching out for lower performing algorithms, or generally decreasing the code quality.

 ## Other notes
 - The library numpy was used in this project, not for ease of use but to